Type: Case Studies & Projects

-East London’s rivers are some of the most polluted in Britain, running with high levels of e-coli sewage bacteria, waste water from people’s homes and poisonous oils and chemicals from our roads.
-This polluted water flows down the Lea Valley past the homes of thousands of people, reducing the quality of the rivers they enjoy.
-Rivers of the Lea Catchment which fall within the boroughs of Tower Hamlets, Newham, Hackney, Waltham Forest, Haringey, and Enfield are being impacted daily.
-To address this challenge Thames21 has launched the Love the Lea Campaign.
+East London’s rivers are some of the most polluted in Britain, running with high levels of e-coli sewage bacteria, wastewater from people’s homes and poisonous oils and chemicals from our roads.
+Polluted water flows down the Lea Valley past the homes of thousands of people, reducing the quality of the rivers they enjoy.
+To address this challenge, Thames21 launched the Love the Lea Campaign.

 Thames21 also offers training to people to host waterway clean-ups in their local area or to become a Citizen Scientist and monitor water quality.
 Thames21 relies on data collected by volunteers to inform projects and campaigns, identifying areas to target.